 It’s not always easy to face the fact that something may not be working properly in our systems, however, it is not uncommon.
 Don’t lose faith, there are a number of easy adjustments a man can make to increase his sperms’ performance.

-You started your journey toward expanding your family with optimism, dreams for the future, and maybe a desire to hurry up and get started.
+You started your fertility journey toward expanding your family with optimism, dreams for the future, and maybe a desire to hurry up and get started.
 Now it's been weeks, months, or maybe even years and you're still not pregnant.
 Maybe you never thought this would happen to you, or perhaps a nagging voice in the back of your head always warned you that pregnancy might be difficult.